hrgdavor/babel-plugin-jsx-simple/README.md

 ### How it works (the basic idea)

-You want to write code that combines HTML and data
+You want to write code that combines HTML and JS

 ``` js
 var person = {name:'Somebody', city: 'Mordor'}